pchaudhary12/Statistical-Modelling-with-Python/README.md

 ######    We are working with Python to Create Statistical Model and finding potential Relation between different features in our Data.

 ---> Project is starting with gathering data from different sources using differenet APIs(More detail in process).

 ---> Joining collected Data and create a Database in Sqlite.

----> Create Tables for the data in Database and get a final result Data with all the tables for further analysis
+---> Create Tables for the data in Database and get a final result Data with all the tables for further analysis.

 ---> Performing EDA :
                     Visualizing Data to Identify any outliers and checking Distributions
                     Data Cleaning
                     Grouping and Filtering Data
                     Performing Hypothesis to check significance between different features

 ---> Create  Statistical Model:
                     Creating Model to check for correlations and for prediction between dependent variable and different independent variables.